×

 We asked foreigners in Panama what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Keller Williams Realty Panama is one of the best countrywide real estate companies in Panama and they are aactive listing on the MLS, called ACOBIR in Panama.
 Debbie Fishell is an active Keller Williams associate who works primarily in the Chiriqui province [email protected].
-There is a good site on the up and coming area of Puerto Armuelles called visitPuertoArmuelles.com, which has a classified section with some for sale by owner properties," explained one person living in Puerto Armuelles, Panama.
+There is a good site on the up and coming area of Puerto Armuelles called visitPuertoArmuelles.com, which has a classified section with some for sale by owner properties," said one foreigner living in Puerto Armuelles, Panama.

 About the Author